- What is tone of voice?

 The same is true for organisations.
 The way an organisation writes and speaks makes an impression on its customers and other audiences.
 So it makes business sense to use communications deliberately to convey the right impression of your organisation.
 You can do this by creating a tone of voice.

-When your organisation has a documented tone of voice, it has a consistent approach to communicating.
+When your organisation has a documented tone, it has a consistent approach to communicating.
 All of your teams communicate in a brand-aligned way and your brand becomes more identifiable to your customers and other audiences.

 Is tone of voice worth investing in?

 Yes.
 Language is a powerful business tool – but for many organisations, it’s an untapped resource.
 Introducing a tone of voice can be hugely beneficial for your organisation.
-A brand-aligned tone of voice helps you to bring your brand to life in all of your communications, build trust and develop relationships with your customers.
+A brand-aligned approach to communicating helps you to bring your brand to life in all of your communications, build trust and develop relationships with your customers.

-When your organisation has a tone of voice, your teams have a framework to work to – making it easier for them to create communications that are on brand and instantly recognisable.
+When your organisation has a documented approach to communicating, your teams have a framework to work to – making it easier for them to create communications that are on brand and instantly recognisable.
 It helps them to tell your story to customers and other audiences.

 Is Wordtree a tone of voice agency?

 Yes.
-Wordtree is a tone of voice agency and is specialist in creating organisation-wide language programmes.
+Wordtree is specialist in creating organisation-wide language programmes.
 We have decades of experience of creating and embedding tone of voice and we’ve worked with organisations in a variety of sectors, all over the world.
-You can see some of our tone of voice case studies here.
-And if you’d like to talk to us about creating tone of voice for your organisation, please get in touch.
+If you’d like to talk to us about working with your organisation, please get in touch.

 How does Wordtree create tone of voice?